Connection times in large ad-hoc mobile networks: Introduction and main results

 Sufficient for Assumption~\ref{Ass-move} is the existence of a jointly continuous Lebesgue density of $X_s$ and $X_{\widetilde s}$ for any $0<s<\widetilde s\leq T$.
-Condition (ii) is needed for the asymptotic independence of the clusters at time $s$ from the clusters at time $\widetilde s$; it allows us to neglect those walkers that define both clusters and to deal only with disjoint sets of participants that form the two clusters.
+Condition (ii) is needed for the asymptotic independence of the clusters at time $s$ from the clusters at time $\widetilde s$; it allows us to neglect those walkers that define both clusters and to deal only with disjoint sets of participants that form the two clusters; see the proof of Lemma~\ref{lem-prob-conv}.
+The reason why it is stated for $s<\widetilde s$ is that it makes the proof of Lemma~\ref{lem-prob-conv} simpler to understand.
+It is, however, possible to adapt it with the same assumption for $s>\widetilde s$.
+We leave the details of this to the reader.